Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Hidden symmetries of the D=5 minimal gauged supergravity spacetime with a Killing-Maxwell system

 \section{Hidden symmetries of the D=5 minimal gauged supergravity spacetime with a Killing-Maxwell system}

-In the cousin spacetime, D=5 minimal gauged supergravity, the Hodge dual of the electromagnetic field plays the role of torsion as evidenced in [26].
+In the cousin spacetime, D=5 minimal gauged supergravity, the Hodge dual of the electromagnetic field plays the role of torsion as evidenced in \cite{26}.
 Here we are going to focus on the case when *F is part of the Killing-Maxwell system, a generalization to 5 dimensions of the work set forth by Carter.
-This means we are going to identify the PGCKY of the 5-dimensional spacetime, of which *F is a Killing-Yano tensor, with F (the Killing-Maxwell electromagnetic field), so this is a spacetime that is a bit different than the one described in [26].
-The definition of a Killing-Maxwell electromagnetic field in D=5 supergravity is:
+This means we are going to identify the PGCKY of the 5-dimensional spacetime, of which *F is a Killing-Yano tensor, with F (the Killing-Maxwell electromagnetic field).
+The definition of a Killing-Maxwell electromagnetic field in D=5 supergravity with torsion is (index A stands for torsion):

 and together with: